rprouse/Arduban/README.md

 for the [Arduboy](https://arduboy.com/).
 It uses levels created by [David W. Skinner](http://www.abelmartin.com/rj/sokobanJS/Skinner/David%20W.%20Skinner%20-%20Sokoban.htm).

+## Playing

+The objective of the game is to move the man, pushing all of the boxes onto the goal squares.

+### Up, Down, Left, Right Buttons

+- Move the man.

+### A Button

+- Single press will undo one move up to a max of 128 moves
+- Hold down to explode the man and reset the level

+### B Button

+- Return to the main screen

 ## ParseLevels

 This .NET Core program takes levels in a simple TXT format and converts them